gzlzgzl/HybridSearch/README.md

 # HybridSearch

-This project develops a concurrent filtering technique that speeds up hybrid search, which can be thought as a vector similarity search with additional scalar attribute filtering.
+This project develops a concurrent filtering technique that speeds up hybrid search, which can be thought of as a vector similarity search with additional scalar attribute filtering.

 A brief introduction to Hybrid Search is available on https://milvus.io/docs/hybridsearch.md.
 Traditionally, there have been 2 approaches to do hybrid search: pre-query filtering, which means entries are filtered before the index is built, and post-query filtering, which means entries are filtered after similarity search is complete.
 Both methods come with drawbacks.
 While pre-query filtering is inflexible against the change of filtering criteria which results in rebuilding the index, the number of results obtained from post-query filtering is not precise as the filtering outcome on similarity search results can only be estimated.